How Much Does Welding Certification Cost? (2026 Guide)

 welding certification payment options

-1. Upfront Payments: Full payment is required with your application, including a $60 non-refundable fee for non-online submissions.
+1. Upfront Payments: Full payment is due with your application.
+Non-online submissions include a $60 non-refundable fee.

-2. Payment Plans: Many institutions offer flexible payment plans to help manage costs over time, allowing you to budget effectively.
+2. Payment Plans: Many schools offer flexible plans so you can spread costs over time.

-3. Membership Benefits: Opting for a 1-year AWS Individual Membership may provide discounted rates on certification tests, which typically range from $300 to $550.
+3. Membership Benefits: A 1-year AWS Individual Membership can get you discounted rates on certification tests, which normally run $300 to $550.

-4. Additional Fees: Be aware of extra costs for practical exams or retesting, which can vary based on the certification code and testing facility.
+4. Additional Fees: Watch for extra costs tied to practical exams or retesting, which vary by certification code and testing facility.

 Financial Aid and Scholarships for Welding Certifications